Canada regulator bars ex-media mogul Conrad Black from executive roles

 He was found guilty in the United States in 2007 of scheming to siphon off millions of dollars from the sale of newspapers owned by Hollinger, where he was chief executive and chairman.

 Two of his three fraud convictions were later voided, and his sentence was shortened.
-He was released in May 2012 after more than three years in prison.
+He was released in May 2012 after having served more than three years in prison.

 The OSC based its ruling on the U.S. criminal conviction.

-The ban covers publicly traded and private companies that issue or trade securities in Ontario, home to the financial hub of Toronto.

-After his release from U.S. prison, Black returned to Canada, where he writes opinion pieces in the National Post newspaper, which his company once owned.
+Black has since returned to Canada, where he writes opinion pieces in the National Post newspaper, which his company once owned.